 What Is Data Mapping?

 Organizations across industries — from financial services to healthcare to retail to government and beyond — sit on mountains of data, much of which is sensitive, personal, and highly regulated.
-Sensitive data may be siloed, come from unstructured sources, live in legacy databases, or present other challenges that stand in the way of effective data identification and data mapping.
+Sensitive data may be siloed, come from unstructured sources, live in legacy databases, or present other challenges that stand in the way of effective data identification, mapping, and management.

 For any data migration, data integration, or data management process, it is crucial that organizations efficiently map their data — or extract data from source files and transfer it to destination files — across various data systems while ensuring accuracy, completeness, and quality.

 Data that has been mapped from one system to another must be accessible and usable for data professionals in governance, privacy, and security.
 These teams need to be able to rely on accurate data mapping at scale to:

 - identify and protect sensitive, regulated, and high-risk data — wherever it exists

 - generate a single, accurate, reliable data inventory that covers all types of data — on-prem and in the cloud

 - agree upon and collaboratively utilize an accessible, single source of truth across the organization

 - manage data processes like file access permissions, data lineage flows, data retention, data remediation, etc.

 - identify risk in how sensitive data is handled